Fine Deligne-Lusztig varieties and Arithmetic Fundamental Lemmas: Introduction

 To compute the right hand side of (\ref{eq:int(g)}), we utilize the fact that the variety $\mathcal{V}$ is the closure of a generalized Deligne--Lusztig variety in a partial flag variety of the unitary group $\mathbb G=\UU(\mathbb V)$ over $\mathbb{F}_q$.
 To be precise, let $G:=\mathbb G_k$, and let $\s$ be the Frobenius automorphism of $k$ over $\BF_q$.
 Then $\mathcal{V}$ is the closure inside $G/P$ of the generalized Deligne--Lusztig variety for a certain standard parabolic subgroup $P \subset G$ and a certain $w\in W_P \backslash W / W_P$.
 Here $W$ denotes the Weyl group of $G$ and $W_P$ denotes the parabolic subgroup of $W$ corresponding to $P$.
 The automorphism $\bar g$ of $\mathcal V$ is given by the natural action of the group element $\bar g \in \mathbb G(\BF_q)$.

 Vollaard \cite[Theorem 2.15]{Vollaard2010} constructed a nice stratification of $\mathcal V$ into finitely many locally closed strata $X_i$, where each $X_i$ is the image in $G/P$ of a generalized Deligne--Lusztig variety in $G/P_i$ for a different parabolic subgroup $P_i \subset G$.
-This stratification is remarkable because it is different from the na\"ive decomposition
+This stratification is remarkable because it is different from the naive decomposition

 In fact, the stratification (\ref{eq:Vol}) is a special example of \emph{stratification into fine Deligne--Lusztig varieties}, which will be discussed in the next subsection \S \ref{sec:char-form-fine}.
 Now each $X_i$ turns out to be a fine Deligne--Lusztig variety in $G/P$, and can be related via parabolic induction to a classical Deligne--Lusztig variety in the full flag variety of a Levi subgroup of $G$.
 In this way, the computation of the right hand side of (\ref{eq:int(g)}) reduces to computing the characters on the cohomology with compact support $\coh ^*_c (X_i)$ for each $X_i$, and eventually reduces to the classical Deligne--Lusztig character formula in \cite{DL}.